RedSmileTV/YTMusic-Playlist-Downloader/README.md

     CLIENT_SECRET=YOUR_CLIENT_SECRET
     ```

-    **Once you got your Credentials and oauth.json in the working directory
+    **Once you got your credentials in your .env file and oauth.json in the working directory
     you can run the script**